Zabrane/pf/README.md

 > what's the idea?

-`pf()` is a variadic macro which is used to initialize contents of an anonymous uint64 array (of length `VMX` in case of `tcc`), which is passed to `txpf()` on stack. `txpf()` downcasts longs according to the format specification, and prints them.
+`pf(f,a...)` is a variadic macro which is used to initialize an anonymous array of uint64's (of maximal length `PFMX` in case of `tcc`) with the contents of `a...` on stack, and count its elements. array pointer and its element count are both passed to `txpf()`, which `txpf()` downcasts longs according to the format specification, and prints them.

 > what's the catch?

-stack overpressure. too many positional arguments will smash your stack. therefore:
+since arguments of any type are upcast to `unsigned long long` and passed exclusively on stack, `pf()` wins portability in return for much less efficient use of resources compared to ABI-specific `va_arg` routines. use those if you can. too many positional arguments will smash your stack, therefore:

 a) if you are using `tcc`, choose `VMX` wisely.